 View photographs of Old Cumnock and the surrounding area.

-- The transcription of the section for Old Cumnock from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Old Cumnock from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Information about boundaries and administrative areas is available from A Vision of Britain through time.

 View maps of Old Cumnock.